Image 1 of 3

 Light: Full sun

-Soil: Well-drained, organic soil with pH 5.5-7
+Soil: Rich, well-drained soil with pH 5.5-7

 Spacing: 20’-25’

 Growing tips: To keep fruit accessible, prune mulberries every winter to establish an open center.
-Prune again 1-3 times during the growing season, to remove upward growth, crossing branches, and to maintain a controlled, outward growth habit.
+Prune again 1-3 times during the growing season to remove upward growth, crossing branches, and to maintain a controlled, outward growth habit.

 We are unable to ship this product outside the contiguous US or to California.